MicahOlson/currency-exchanger/README.md

 This website will convert U.S. dollars to a different global currency using the ExchangeRate-API.
 Enter a value in U.S. dollars, select a different, global currency from the list provided and click submit.

 ## Setup and Installation
-* To use this application, you will need to **supply your own API key** for the ExchangeRate-API.
+* To use this application, you will need to **acquire your own API key** for the ExchangeRate-API.
   * Go to [ExchangeRate-API](https://www.exchangerate-api.com)'s website
   * Input your email address and click "Get Free Key!"
   * Complete the "Create Account" form by adding your first name and a password